kgrossjo/springwicket/README.md

 From then on, it was fairly smooth sailing.

 I switched back and forth between different tutorials and reading various API descriptions, and the Thymeleaf documentation.
+At the end, I added a bit of UI polish using Bootstrap and learned about "webjars".

 The whole thing took maybe 10 or 15 hours.